dustinpfister/blog_posts/_posts/vuejs-example-menu.md

 ## 3 - The html and css files

 Now for just a little html, and css to wrap this all up togeather.
+I have an exteral css file for all the styles that I will be using for this menu system of sorts that I link to in the html, and also just a single hard coded div element that I am uing for a mount point in the main vuejs instance.

 ```css
 .wrap_main{